One person. The whole digital stack.

 Execution

-I build, launch, optimise.
+I build, launch, optimize.
 You get one point of contact.

 Small business pricing.
 Small business pricing, honestly.